sackrin/schemaly/README.md

 ```

 ## Notable ToDos
-Progress of development can be viewed on the project trello board. https://trello.com/b/SskmstkA/fissionjs
+Progress of development can be viewed on the project trello board. https://trello.com/b/SskmstkA/schemaly

 - Create better documentation and examples
 - Adding strict mode (strict = true / false) option at Model and Blueprint level to enforce known fields but allow non defined fields as well
 - Add ANY context to permit any value within a field
-- Create JSON Schema parser to allow FissionJS to work with JSON schema projects.
+- Create JSON Schema parser to allow Schemaly to work with JSON schema projects.